Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 if the `invalid_entries` field is modified while a client is requesting a series of pages, the client will not miss any revocations that existed as of the first request (with no `page` parameter) as a result.

-This endpoint is contacted by Site Operators to audit revocations affecting their certificate chains.

 # TLS Extension